 - Hearing or vision problems

-- Disorders that cause the brain or body to break down (degeneration disorders)
+- Disorders that cause the brain or body to break down (degenerative disorders)

 - Brain disorders caused by trauma or infection

-What tests your child needs depends on particular signs and symptoms.
+What tests your child needs depends on specific signs and symptoms.
 Tests may include:

 - Blood tests